Game Name: Crokinole

 Publisher: Various, Mayday Games

-Players: 2 (four in a partnership game)
+Players: Two players (four players in a partnership game)

 Playing time: 30 minutes